3.2 Mainstreaming protection

 In practice, this might mean that in a camp setting managed by CARE, all essential services and facilities will be located in an easily accessible and secure location so that people, especially women and children, will not be vulnerable to attack when they use these services and facilities.

 Another example is placing a protective ‘lens’ on a food distribution programme to ensure that the types and methods of distribution do not increase risk to people’s security.
 For example, sometimes the types of food distributed require increased fuel and water for cooking.
 This can mean people have to travel further to collect water and fuel, and be at risk of attack.
 A protection approach would advocate for more fuel-efficient foods.
 Distribution methods would have strategies to ensure that food cannot be used for exploitation and abuse of power.
-For more information, refer to Chapter 1.3 Prevention of and response to sexual exploitation and abuse.
+For more information, refer to the chapter on Prevention of and response to sexual exploitation and abuse.

 A set of Draft Minimum Standards for Protection have recently been developed by a group of NGOs including CARE (see Annex 31.5).
 These standards provide checklists and indicators for each sector to help integrate a protection approach.